 As we already mentioned, the future is opening doors to new professions and industries.
 If you are considering a career change and know where to go, these are some ideas for future jobs that are unknown but will ensure full employability: 4D printing designer for vehicles, linguist specializing in brain simulation, virtual reality graphic designer for exhibitions and virtual tours, blockchain expert for organ and drug traceability, and drone pilot.
 Sounds like a science fiction movie, right?
 But the future is here!

-How to prepare for these changes
+How to prepare for the changes for future jobs?

 Ultimately, we’re going through an immense change in the way we work, and it is something that is only going to accelerate over time.
 That means that we must get ready for the work of the future today.
 We must be proactive and flexible and prepare to develop skills that may not currently seem very valuable or relevant.